Countering fraud, bribery, corruption and theft

-NHS Protect leads on a wide range of work to protect NHS staff and resources from crime.
+NHS Counter Fraud Authority (NHSCFA) leads on a wide range of work to protect NHS staff and resources from crime.
 It has national responsibility for tackling issues such as fraud, bribery, corruption and theft.

-Devon Partnership NHS Trust is required by law to protect the public funds it administers.
-It may share information provided to it with other bodies responsible for auditing or administering public funds, or where undertaking a public function, in order to prevent and detect fraud.
+Devon Partnership NHS Trust (DPT) is required by law to protect the public funds it administers.
+We may share information provided to us with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

-You can access further information on the Cabinet Office's legal powers and the reasons why it matches particular information.
-For further information on data matching at Devon Partnership NHS Trust contact Tracy Wheeler, Local Counter Fraud Specialist on: 01752 431378, or: firstname.lastname@example.org
+For further information on data matching at Devon Partnership NHS Trust contact Tracy Wheeler, Local Counter Fraud Specialist on 01752 431378 or firstname.lastname@example.org

 The Bribery Act 2010 came into force on 1 July 2011 with the aim to tackle bribery and corruption in both the public and private sectors.
 Devon Partnership NHS Trust welcomes the Act and the Board of Directors is committed to compliance with the Act.

 One of the six principles of the Act demands that there is top level commitment in the organisation to the prevention of bribery.
 To this end, there is a clearly identified executive director lead on behalf of the Board of Directors – the Director of Finance.

 As an NHS organisation we follow good NHS business practice and have robust controls in place to prevent bribery.
 However, as a Trust, we cannot afford to be complacent and it is important that all our employees, contractors, and agents, comply with Trust policies and procedures, particularly with regard to procurement, sponsorship, gifts/hospitality and declaring interests.